 VI Package Shared Repositories

-The best way to share packages with your team is with VI Package repositories.
-Repositories is an integrated feature of VIPM and it provides access to packages and package updates from within the VIPM environment.
-VIPM clients can check for updates to installed packages that are available from a shared network location (internal or on the web).
-You can manage what packages get published to the repository and can provide updates to those packages so your team always has access to the tools they need to get the job done.
+The best way to share packages with your team is by publishing your packages to a VI Package Repository, using VIPM Pro.
+This will allow other members of your team (and other computers with VIPM) to subscribe to the repository, so that they can download an install those packages directly from within VIPM.
+Every time these VIPM clients run, they will check for updates to installed packages that are available from this shared network repository (that can be on an internal file server or even on the web).
+You can manage which packages get published to the repository and you can provide updates to those packages, so your team always has access to the tools they need to get the job done.

 Repositories also have a built-in RSS feed where team members can subscribe using their favorite tool and get updates that way as well.